cloudevents/spec/extensions/dataref.md

   Known as the "Claim Check Pattern", this attribute MAY be used for a variety of purposes, including:

-  * If the [Data](spec.md#data) is too large to be included in the message, the `data` attribute is not present, and the consumer can retrieve it using this attribute.
+  * If the [Data](../spec.md#data) is too large to be included in the message, the `data` attribute is not present, and the consumer can retrieve it using this attribute.
-  * If the consumer wants to verify that the [Data](spec.md#data) has not been tampered with, it can retrieve it from a trusted source using this attribute.
+  * If the consumer wants to verify that the [Data](../spec.md#data) has not been tampered with, it can retrieve it from a trusted source using this attribute.
-  * If the [Data](spec.md#data) MUST only be viewed by trusted consumers (e.g. personally identifiable information), only a trusted consumer can retrieve it using this attribute and a pre-shared secret.
+  * If the [Data](../spec.md#data) MUST only be viewed by trusted consumers (e.g.  personally identifiable information), only a trusted consumer can retrieve it using this attribute and a pre-shared secret.

   If this attribute is used, the information SHOULD be accessible long enough for all consumers to retrieve it, but MAY not be stored for an extended period